Vitality Check-up : Fatigue & Burnout blood test with nutritionist in Zurich & Geneva

 What does our Vitality Check-up examine?

 Most standard blood tests only check TSH.
 But TSH is a pituitary signal, not a cellular one.
 It tells you whether the thyroid gland is being stimulated, not whether the cells of your body are actually receiving and using active thyroid hormone.
 Free T3 and Free T4 provide that information.
 Reverse T3 goes further still.
 It is an inactive form of thyroid hormone that competes directly with Free T3 at the receptor level, blocking its action even when all other thyroid markers appear normal.
-Elevated Reverse T3 is one of the most common and most overlooked causes of persistent fatigue, cold sensitivity,slow digestion/digestive problems and brain fog.
+Elevated Reverse T3 may be associated with persistent fatigue, cold sensitivity,slow digestion/digestive problems and brain fog.
 It is not tested in any standard blood panel in Switzerland.

 HbA1c measures your average blood sugar over three months.
 The HOMA index goes further by calculating insulin resistance directly, using fasting glucose and fasting insulin together.
 Insulin resistance is a condition where the body's cells stop responding efficiently to insulin, forcing the pancreas to produce more and more to achieve the same effect.
 The result is chronic energy crashes after meals, difficulty concentrating, brain fog, unexplained weight gain, and persistent fatigue, often years before blood sugar levels become abnormal on a standard test.
-It is one of the most widespread and most under-diagnosed drivers of low energy in adults.

-Iron deficiency is the single most common nutritional cause of fatigue, particularly in women of reproductive age.
+Iron deficiency is one of the most common nutritional cause of fatigue, particularly in women of reproductive age.
 But the key marker is ferritin, the iron storage protein, not iron itself.
 Iron levels in the blood can appear normal while ferritin, and therefore your body's actual iron reserves, are critically depleted.
 Blood iron levels only tell us what is circulating right now; Ferritin reveals the bigger picture.
 As the protein responsible for iron storage, it is the most reliable way to identify if your body’s deep reserves are depleted.
 Low ferritin alone, even without anaemia, is sufficient to cause profound tiredness, hair loss, difficulty concentrating, and reduced exercise tolerance.
 Transferrin provides additional information about iron transport and absorption capacity.

 Our Vitality Check up details